TheOdinProject/curriculum/react/getting_started_with_react/Keys_In_React.md

 - Can we use index as a key

-### Where do keys matter?

-For this lesson we will be primarily talking about `arrays` or lists in React.
-Ideally an `array` of `objects`.

 ### Why does React need keys?

 Lets imagine you take notes while working through The Odin Project.
-Maybe you use index cards, lined paper, graph paper, or sketch out your designs on these notes.
+Maybe you use index cards, or lined paper.

 Now if these notes are in a pile, we can think of them as an `array` and each one having a particular `index` in the list.

+The paper at the bottom of the pile is the first note you made or `note[0]`, the one directly on top of it being the second note or `note[1]`.

 What happens if we want to reorder the list, or remove a note from the list.
 Maybe we need to find an old note in the middle of the pile.

+`Note 14` just became `note 3`, but `note 4` was removed, does that mean `note 5` just became `note 4`? does every note after `note 5` have to be re indexed?

 It gets a bit confusing to manage and keep track of which papers are still in order.

-One solution might be to add a summary or `key` of some kind to each page about what that note covers.
+One solution might be to add a unique summary or `key` of some kind to each page about what that note covers.

+This way no matter where that specific `note` moves to in the pile, we know which note it is.

 Similarly `keys` help React to keep track of the items in a list. `keys` allow React to know when to render, what to render, when to re render, and when not to re render.

 ### What does it matter if the keys match or do not match?

-If an item in an array changes, keys tell React what dom elements have changed.
+If an item in an array changes, keys help React decide which dom elements have changed.

-Say a single item in the middle of the array changes.
-Now we could re render the entire list, or we could just update that one single item.
-React uses `keys` to identify that particular item in the dom, and re-render that single item in the dom.
+If a single item in a list where to change, one of two things *should* happen:
+Either
+We completely re render the entire list
+Or
+Hunt down that one specific item that was changed and only re render that item.

+Assuming we want to hunt down that one specific item that was changed, we can track the changed item by looking at the `key` of the arr item changed, and the `key` of each item in the dom as it pertains to the list.

-When an item is changed in the array, React will go through each `key`.
-If the `key` does NOT match, react will leave that list item alone.
-If React finds a match, it will update that item in the dom accordingly.
+React will go through each `key` and look for a match.
+If the `key` does NOT match the item being changed, react will leave that list item alone.
+If React DOES find a match, it will update that item in the dom accordingly.

-As long as `keys` remain consistent and unique, React can handle the dom efficiently and effectively.
+As long as `keys` remain consistent and unique, React can handle the dom effectively and efficiently.

 ### What are keys?